Spike Lee to direct Colin Kaepernick docu-series for ESPN

 5 of5

-LOS ANGELES (AP) — Spike Lee will direct a multi-part documentary for EPSPN on Colin Kaepernick that features extensive interviews with the former San Francisco 49ers quarterback and access to his personal archive.
+LOS ANGELES (AP) — Spike Lee will direct a multi-part documentary for ESPN on Colin Kaepernick that features extensive interviews with the former San Francisco 49ers quarterback and access to his personal archive.

-ESPN Films announced Tuesday that Lee would weave never-before-seen footage for Kaepernick's archive to provide “a full, first-person account of his journey.”
+ESPN Films announced Tuesday that Lee would weave never-before-seen footage from Kaepernick's archive to provide “a full, first-person account of his journey.”